mollydye13/BME450-project/README.md

 ## Project decription
 Max ½ page.
 Include some information on:
 - what dataset you plan to use
 - goal of the project.

-https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign/data
+skin cancer: malignant vs. benign https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign/data